agera-sdk/previous-version-2/README.md

 Exporting a project should bundle its assets files into the installer, which can be later retrieved through the File API using an `app:` URI.

-Rialight uses the Rust's package manager that comes with its installation, however you mustn't use `cargo run` to debug your application as it needs passing a flag to Cargo.
-You can debug with `rialight run` or its alias `rialight debug`.
+Rialight uses the Rust's package manager that comes with its installation, however you mustn't use `cargo run` to debug your application as it needs passing a feature to Cargo.
+You can debug with `rialight run` or `rialight debug`.

 To export your application, use a Rialight command such as: